CHNtao/MLIF-SNN/README.md

 ***Memristive Leaky Integrate-and-Fire Neuron and Learnable Straight-Through Estimator in Spiking Neural Networks***

 This paper has been submitted to ***Cognitive Neurodynamics***.
-The complete code will be made public when our paper is accepted.
+The complete code will be released when our paper is accepted.

 ## Figures